-If an analysis is under statistical control, then we expect a random distribution of results around the center line.
+If an analysis is under statistical control, then we expect a random distribution of results about the center line.
 The presence of an unlikely pattern in the data is another indication that the analysis is no longer under statistical control.

 - Rule 3.
-An analysis is no longer under statistical control if seven consecutive results are completely above or completely below the center line. - Rule 4.
-An analysis is no longer under statistical control if six consecutive results increase (or decrease) in value. - Rule 5.
-An analysis is no longer under statistical control if 14 consecutive results alternate up and down in value. - Rule 6.
-An analysis is no longer under statistical control if there is any obvious nonrandom pattern to the results.
+An analysis is no longer under statistical control if seven consecutive results fall completely above or completely below the center line. - Rule 4.
+An analysis is no longer under statistical control if six consecutive results increase or decrease in value. - Rule 5.
+An analysis is no longer under statistical control if 14 consecutive alternate up and down in value. - Rule 6.
+An analysis is no longer under statistical control if there is any obvious nonrandom patter to the results.

-Figure 15.6 shows three examples of control charts in which the results indicate that an analysis no longer is under statistical control.
+Figure 15.6 shows three examples of control charts in which the results show an analysis that has fallen out of statistical control.
 The same rules apply to precision control charts with the exception that there are no lower warning limits and lower control limits.